sunshinejr/Pouch/Readme.md

 If you want to learn more about secret management and it's security, I recomend you to read the whole article I linked at the top of the Readme: [NSHipster article regarding secret management](https://nshipster.com/secrets/)

 ## Kudos
-Thanks to @yonaskolb and the whole team behind Mint for a [pretty nice Makefile template in Mint]() that I slightly modified.
+Thanks to @yonaskolb and the whole team behind Mint for a [pretty nice Makefile template in Mint]() that I slightly modified.<br />
-Thanks to @mxcl for a Swift clone of [Chalk](https://github.com/mxcl/Chalk) that Pouch uses for logging.
+Thanks to @mxcl for a Swift clone of [Chalk](https://github.com/mxcl/Chalk) that Pouch uses for logging.<br />
-Thanks to @jpsim and the contributors of [Yams](https://github.com/jpsim/Yams) for a yummy YAML parser that just works.
+Thanks to @jpsim and the contributors of [Yams](https://github.com/jpsim/Yams) for a yummy YAML parser that just works.<br />
-Thanks to @natecook1000 and the contributors of [Swift Argument Parser](https://github.com/apple/swift-argument-parser) for an awesome experience that is building a modern command line tool.
+Thanks to @natecook1000 and the contributors of [Swift Argument Parser](https://github.com/apple/swift-argument-parser) for an awesome experience that is building a modern command line tool.<br />

 ## License
 [Mit](License.md)